 David Kempe, Leonard J. Schulman, Omer Tamuz.
 Quasi-regular sequences and optimal schedules for security games.
-To be presented at SODA 2018, New Orleans, LA.
+In Proc. of SODA 2018, New Orleans, LA.
 Full version on arXiv.

 We study the following security game: n targets have values a(i).
 If an attacker has uninterrupted access to target i for t units of time, he gets utility a(i)*t (the defender getting -a(i)*t).
 If the defender interrupts the attacker, both get utility 0.
 The defender determines a randomized visit schedule for the n targets; moving from one target to another takes unit time.
 The attacker then chooses the target to attack and the beginning and end of the attack.
 The defender's goal is to minimize the attacker's expected utility.